Skip to content

 How long should an accountant keep client records?

 It is critical that firms maintain a well-crafted, written document retention policy.
-This not only helps address any client questions and concerns, but also helps drive firm efficiencies and could assist the firm in the defense of a claim.
+This not only helps address any client questions and concerns, but also helps drive firm operations and could assist the firm in the defense of a claim.

 As outlined by the AICPA, general document retention guidelines for client records include, but are not limited to: